GreenYoshi/xiinengine-legacy/README.md

 XiinEngine has 3 primary system modes, designed to close the site at various levels depending on what is necessary:

 *  Normal - Run the website as normal.
-Pretty self explanatory
+Pretty self explanatory - ROOT account is disabled
-*  Debug Mode - Run the website as normal, but make is visual that work is actively being done on the code
+*  Debug Mode - Run the website as normal, but make is visual that work is actively being done on the code - ROOT account is disabled
 *  Maintenance Mode - This will lock out all staff from the AdminCP apart from top level Administrators and the ROOT account

 The variables for these are currently hard-coded into the index.php file for both the public and admin sites.
 Try `sysDebugMode` and `sysMaintenanceMode` to understand the behaviour.